ViLinh27/PimplePopperGame/README.md

 ### First attempt at collision detector: FAILED

 - #### Incorrect var ref in collision check (looks like the main issue)

-  - inside the while loop, it looks like the wrong name got referrenced.
+* inside the while loop, it looks like the wrong name got referrenced.
 I was calling a method when i meant to call an array to the isOverlap method.
 So typo basically since the names are similar

+- #### Wrong counter in attempt to place pimples loop

-  - I wasn't iterating the right counter inside one of the loops to count the number of attempts made to place the pimples correctly.
+* I wasn't iterating the right counter inside one of the loops to count the number of attempts made to place the pimples correctly.
 So another typo